Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: An Overview of Data-Related Issues

 \end{itemize}

-For the other category, datasets around formal mathematics frequently suffer from other issues than those listed above; for instance, datasets for formal mathematics often come at a range of difficulties, from competition-level problems~\citep{zheng2021minif2f} to undergraduate textbooks~\citep{azerbayev2023proofnet}, to some results that are at the mathematical state-of-the-art~\citep{scholze2022liquid, paulson2022schemes}.
-Moreover, formalized mathematics evaluation can be easily carried out in a safe and automated manner since proofs can be checked by the ITP.
+Several of these issues are also present for formal mathematics.
+But benchmarks around formal mathematics frequently suffer from distinct issues than those listed above; for instance, while datasets for formal mathematics come at a range of difficulties, from competition-level problems~\citep{zheng2021minif2f} to undergraduate textbooks~\citep{azerbayev2023proofnet}, to some results that are at the mathematical state-of-the-art~\citep{scholze2022liquid, paulson2022schemes}, formalized mathematics evaluation can be easily carried out in a safe and automated manner since proofs can be checked by the ITP, rendering the issue of trusted automatic evaluation irrelevant.
+On the other hand, the following dimensions are problematic for datasets related to formal mathematics: